OmeGak/sublime-text-user-settings/README.md

 git pull
 ```

-Once again, restart Sublime Text 2 and check for errors on the console output (`` Ctrl+` ``).
+Once again, restart Sublime Text and check for errors on the console output (`` Ctrl+` ``).

 ## Extra
-Some tips to improve even further your Sublime Text 2.
+Some tips to improve even further your Sublime Text.
 * Enable the [command line tool](command-support-osx.sh) running the script (only Mac OS X).
 * Configure [Dropbox sync](http://opensourcehacker.com/2012/05/24/sync-and-back-up-sublime-text-settings-and-plug-ins-using-dropbox-on-linux-and-osx/).
 * Integrate this repo in your favorite *.dotfiles* framework.
 This is [mine](https://github.com/OmeGak/dotfiles).